mootw/snout-scout/readme.md

 - device agnostic; PWA first with native apps for all platforms via Flutter
 - all data processing is done on client for offline support
 - export data into multiple formats like csv and json
+- data is stored heavily normalized with minimal duplication or referencing
-- function in low bandwidth scenarios and provide reliable low latency sync to origin
+- responsive in low bandwidth scenarios and provide reliable low latency sync to origin
 - origin handles authentication/autorizaton (TBD) and as the source of truth
-- data server read/write API
 - Connect to the TBA API to autofill data like event schedules and match results (including support for year specific data mapping).
-- client saves all data locally until it can sync with origin
 - Single compact (mostly) readable data JSON file to allow for durable data.
 The structure is also fully typed and null safe
 - strong separation between live stats (like ranking position) and facts (like scouting match data)
+- no data loss
+    - client saves all data locally until it can sync
-- no data loss (store a chronological changeset of all changes tied to the scout).
+    - database stores a changeset of all changes
-- data anywhere. a client device can load and edit scouting data from an origin server, local disk, or even ram for the highest possible flexibility.
+- data anywhere.
+A client device can load and edit scouting data from a server or local disk for the highest possible flexibility.

 ## Snout-scout is NOT designed to:
 - track standings or scores directly (official scores are linked if TBA event key is provided)
 - analyse multiple events at once (multiple events can be queried at the server level)
-- retain compatibility with previous year data
+- retain compatibility with previous year data (there is no obligation for backwards compatibility)
 - sync data between multiple clients peer-to-peer due to requiring human interaction to sync on modern smartphones without dedicated hardware and software and thus have high latency for changes to propagate (>1hr).
-- have **extensive** security controls. an authenticated user is assumed to be non-malicious and trusted, there is not validation of timestamps, or IDs, or other information sent from clients (This is out of scope for now).
+- have **extensive** security controls. an authenticated user is assumed to be non-malicious and trusted, there is not validation of timestamps, IDs, or other information sent from clients (This is out of scope for now).

 # Network/sync methodologies